This blog was last updated on September 10, 2020.

 However, this leap isn’t an easy one to make if you’ve never run a brick and mortar retail business before.
 From making sure you’ve got the right product for the transition, to getting the working capital you need to succeed, here’s everything you need to know.

 First, you’ve got to make sure that you have a product that translates well to real-world experiences and has an active market in your chosen locality.
 If you have a product that sells great online but is very niche or doesn’t have a strong profit margin, chances are that you won’t be able to sell it successfully in a brick-and-mortar location.
 But if your product line has universal demand with a decent mark-up, then you’re on track.

 Some examples include:

-- Sell artisan olive oils and vinegars?
-Open a local shop and add cooking classes
+- Sell artisan olive oils and vinegar?
+Open a local shop and add cooking classes.

 Do some market research and figure out if you have competitors in the area, what they’re doing in terms of sales (this gives you an idea of whether the product has enough demand), and whether you can do it better.